|

 obtain PTD.

-Where potential Disabled Workers’ Relief Fund is involved in a PTD
+potential Disabled Workers’ Relief Fund is involved in a PTD settlement, the

-settlement, the LSS CSS will complete and attach a PTD/ Disabled Workers’
+LSS CSS will complete and attach a PTD and Disabled Workers’ Relief Fund

-LSS CSS will adjust the Disabled Workers’ Relief Fund calculation based on the
+CSS will adjust the Disabled Workers’ Relief Fund calculation based on the same

-only deduct Disabled Workers’ Relief Fund overpayments from the Disabled
+LSS CSS will only deduct Disabled Workers’ Relief Fund overpayments from the

 CSS must identify and detail Disabled Workers’ Relief Fund overpayments in the